Kurento/kurento/source/user/installation.rst

 Amazon Web Services
 ===================

 The Kurento project provides an *AWS CloudFormation* template file.
 It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.

-Note that the template is ready to be deployed on the default AWS VPC network.
-So, definitely you need a VPC to deploy the template.
+Note that this template is specifically tailored to be deployed on the default *Amazon Virtual Private Cloud* (`Amazon VPC <https://aws.amazon.com/documentation/vpc/>`__) network. **You need an Amazon VPC to deploy this template**.

 Follow these steps to use it: